Interact with Solana Programs

 3. Program #6, which is a custom Jupiter program

 Additionally, expanding the System Program section reveals that this program includes a single instruction: Transfer.
+Expanding the Transfer instruction shows that, as expected, two accounts are involved:

-• from account (index 1)
+• fromaccount (index 1)

-• to account (index 2)
+• toaccount (index 2)

-To ensure the Program Call operation functions correctly, the pubkey value of the to address must be whitelisted.
+To ensure the Program Call operation functions correctly, the pubkeyvalue of theto address must be whitelisted.

 To make a Solana program call using the Fireblocks API, you will: